FeynmanFan/csharpperformanceplaybook/readme.md

-# C# Performance Playbook Repo
+# C# Performance Playbook

-This contains the source code used in the Course C# 10 Performance Playbook from Pluralsight.
-I offer this code free for any use of any kind without license - feel free to fork it or use it to make a million dollars (somehow).
+This is the repo for the Pluralsight course "C# 10 Performance Playbook".
+Feel free to use this code for any purpose, including forking or making a million dollars with it.